Deal with Rosneft is U.S. sanctions-compliant, says Essar Group CEO

 Essar plans to use proceeds from the sale to offset some 50 percent of the debt on its group companies after the deal is completed.

-Ruia said the parent company's debt would be cut by some $5 billion and a further $5 billion would go towards trimming debt at the operating company level.
+Ruia said the parent company's debt would be cut by some $5 billion and a further $5 billion would go toward trimming debt at the operating company level.

 Some of the proceeds from the transaction will be pumped into existing businesses, said Ruia, adding that the group does not have any plans to sell any of its other businesses in the future or any plans to de-list them to gain more control.